Guest PostRestaurant RecommendationsTaste

 They offer 50 Flavours of ice cream and sorbet

-This artisanal ice cream is by the Perrière family, who have held the titles of Maîtres Glacier and Maîtres Artisans Glacier for two generations.
+This artisanal ice cream is made by the Perrière family, which has held the titles of Maîtres Glacier and Maîtres Artisans Glacier for two generations.

 Ansouis

-Today, the town remains a hamlet with barely more than 1,000 permanent residents.
+Today, the town remains a hamlet with barely 1,000 permanent residents.
 As a result of the compact footprint, Ansouis delivers photo-ops at every turn.
 There are tiny alleys, houses built into ancient ramparts, stone facades with brightly painted shutters, and a medieval castle.
-The privately-owned Château d’Ansouis is not open to the public for guided visits at this time.
+The privately owned Château d’Ansouis is now not open to the public for guided visits.

-Plan to arrive in Ansouis hungry and with a reservation at Michelin 1-star restaurant La Closerie with limited space for diners.
+Plan to arrive in Ansouis hungry and with a reservation at the Michelin-starred, one-star restaurant La Closerie, which has limited seating.

 Ansouis Visitor Tips